 - 1/4 teaspoon fresh ground black pepper

-Cook macaroni until soft (not al dente) . drain and place back into pot. stir apple cider into cooked macaroni and let cool about 15 minutes.
+Cook macaroni until soft (not al dente) .
+Drain and rinse with cold water.
+Stir vinegar into cooked macaroni and let sit about 15 minutes.
 In a bowl, add celery, scallion and carrots. in another bowl mix remaining ingredients to make dressing.
-Place cooled macaroni in the bowl with vegetables and stir to combine.
+Place the cooled macaroni in the bowl with vegetables and stir to combine.
 Add dressing and stir to combine.
+Adjust seasonings, to taste.
 Place in the refrigerator to cool.
 Once salad has chilled, stir and serve

 For the Rice: